JoelLeach/DotNet2Fox/README.md

 Here are the system requirements for using and deploying DotNet2Fox:
 - Visual FoxPro 9.0 SP2
+  - VFP and the VFP runtimes must be properly installed and registered on the development machine for DotNet2Fox to function.
+  - SP2 can be found here: [VFP 9 Service Pack 2 (SP2) and Hotfix 3](https://github.com/VFPX/VFP9SP2Hotfix3)
 - Supported versions of .NET:
   - .NET Framework 4.6 – 4.8
   - .NET 5.0+